BigDataProcSystems/Practice/docs/spark_streaming_service.md

 #### Submitting Spark Streaming Application

-Before we configured Spark to being run on `YARN`.
+Earlier we configured Spark to being run on `YARN`.
 So the following command runs a spark streaming application on `YARN` by default:

 `spark-submit --packages org.apache.spark:spark-streaming-kafka-0-8_2.11:2.0.2 wordcount_streaming.py`